Loading…

 Koboyo has a small text language that compiles to canvas diagrams.
 You write a few lines, hit Generate, and the compiler lays out real, hand-drawn shapes on the board, through the same pipeline the built-in assistant draws with.

-One language covers many diagram families: architecture, flowcharts, BPMN, org charts, state machines, sequence diagrams, entity-relationship schemas, UML class diagrams, wireframes, mind maps, and charts.
+One language covers many diagram families: architecture, flowcharts, BPMN, org charts, state machines, sequence diagrams, entity-relationship schemas, UML class diagrams, wireframes, mind maps, infographics, and charts.
 Every Mermaid and eraser.io diagram imports into one of them.

 title: Image upload service